 The Library's primary source of funding comes from an annual appropriation from the city of Hartford (the City).
-The City sought and received a pledge from corporations to support the City's funding, to fund, among other things, the operating budget for the Library for fiscal years 2023 and 2022.
-For 2023 and 2022 operations, the Library directly received contributions amounting to \$10,000,000 from corporations to support the City's funding for operations during the years ended June 30, 2023 and 2022, and these are reflected in Contributions on the statements of activities for the years ended June 30, 2023 and 2022.
+The City sought and received a pledge from corporations to support the City's funding, to fund, among other things, the operating budget for the Library for fiscal year 2023.
+For 2023 operations, the Library directly received city appropriations amounting to \$10,000,000 from corporations to support the City's funding for operations, and these are reflected in Contributions on the statements of activities for the year ended June 30, 2023.

 In December 2022, the Library experienced a disruption to operations due to flooding which caused damage to the facilities and various equipment at the Downtown location.
 As a result of this disruption and damage, additional depreciation expense was incurred as certain assets were fully depreciated, which is reflected within property and equipment on the statement of financial position.
-The Library received \$2,187,961 in insurance proceeds and incurred \$1,219,923 of expenses as a result of the disruption.
-The net amount of \$968,038 is recognized within other changes in net assets on the statements of activities.
+For the years ended June 30, 2024 and 2023, the Library received \$3,547,549 and \$2,187,961 in insurance proceeds and incurred \$136,367 and \$1,219,923 of expenses as a result of the disruption, respectively.
+The net amount of \$3,411,182 and \$968,038 is recognized within other changes in net assets on the statements of activities for the years ended June 30, 2024 and 2023.
+In addition to expenses recognized, there were fixed asset additions of \$4,887,301 and \$32,863 for renovations directly related to the flooding for the years ended June 30, 2024 and 2023.